 Where We Are Now

 No New Washington Prisons started as No New Women's Prison; we wanted to stop the Washington's Department of Corrections (DOC) from building a new prison in Thurston County, the Maple Lane project.
 That project is currently stalled.
-On April 23, 2020, Thurston County's Board of Commissioners voted to remove the DOC's re-zoning bid for Maple Lane from their 2020-2021 legislative docket.
-DOC has to make budget cuts due to Covid-19.
 But the fight is far from over!

-This movement is about stopping all prisons everywhere and getting imprisoned people out!
+Now is not the time for investing in more incarceration!
+This movement is about stopping all prisons everywhere and getting imprisoned people out.
 It is about investing in the resources that our communities want and need, like childcare, healthcare, housing, and income support.

 How We Got Here